 Bulking for 6 months with ThenX Intermediate programs

-Tired from working out everyday, I had to take two weeks off.
+Tired of working out every day, I had to take two weeks off.
 During the pause, I reassessed my workout strategy.

-Being skinny fat again was not satisfactory.
+Being skinny-fat again was not satisfactory.
 I wanted to look muscular as soon as possible.
-In order to gain muscle at a maximum possible rate, I needed to be in constant caloric excess.
-So i started 6-month long bulking phase.
+To gain muscle at a maximum possible rate, I needed to be in constant caloric excess.
+So I started a 6-month long bulking phase.

-I immersed into ThenX program again and did 8 weeks calisthenics intermediate program for the next three months.
+I immersed in the ThenX program again and did 8 weeks calisthenics intermediate program for the next three months.

 Intermediate level offered much more variety and I had a blast doing weird moves like head hang banger or windshield wipers.

 It was fun, but It was also a lot harder.
 The jump in difficulty was insane.
-I mean, show me someone at the intermediate level, who can do 10 muscle ups as warm up.
+I mean, show me someone at the intermediate level, who can do 10 muscle-ups as a warm-up.
 If the exercise was too hard, I did an easier progression instead.

-Three months passed like nothing and ThenX calisthenics intermediate program was over.
-I was disappointed, that I my progress significantly slowed down.
+Three months passed like nothing and the ThenX calisthenics intermediate program was over.
+I was disappointed, that my progress significantly slowed down.

-This time, I didn’t meet the minimum level of strength according to ThenX progression chart.
-15 pull ups, 10 handstand push ups against the wall?
+This time, I didn’t meet the minimum level of strength according to the ThenX progression chart.
+15 pull-ups, 10 handstand push-ups against the wall?
 Not even close.

 That was the first sign, that I can’t train like Chris Heria or other younger calisthenics athletes I saw on youtube.
-My tendons takes a lot of time to adapt.
+My tendons take a lot of time to adapt.

-From the nutritional standpoint, I bulked like a traditional bodybuilder.
+From a nutritional standpoint, I bulked like a traditional bodybuilder.
 Peanuts, oats, milk and raisins, you name it.
-Always in excess of 200-500 calories.
+Always over 200-500 calories.